-Season of Lent (March 2, 2022 - April 14, 2022; late afternoon Holy Thursday)

-Mar ch 2022 2 Wednesday Ash Wednesday violet The blessing and distribution of ashes may take place at either a celebration of the Eucharist or at a Liturgy of the Word.
+Season of Lent (March 5, 2025 - April 17, 2025; late afternoon Holy Thursday) Mar March 2025 5 Wednesday Ash Wednesday The blessing and distribution of ashes may take place at either a celebration of the Eucharist or at a Liturgy of the Word.
 The Season of Lent begins on Ash Wednesday.
-It is not permissible to anticipate Ash Wednesday with a "Vigil Mass" or a Liturgy of the Word with the Distribution of Ashes on Tuesday evening.
-The Penitential Act is omitted in all celebrations of the Eucharist on this day.
+It is not permissible to anticipate Ash Wednesday with a "Vigil Mass" or a Liturgy of the Word with the Distribution of Ashes on Tuesday evening. violet The Penitential Act is omitted in all celebrations of the Eucharist on this day.
 The blessing and distribution of ashes follows the homily.
 Clergy may be assisted by others (e.g., extraordinary ministers of Holy Communion) in the distribution of ashes.
-6 Sunday First Sunday of Lent violet Instead of the Nicene Creed, especially during Lent and Easter Time, the baptismal Symbol of the Roman Church known as the Apostles' Creed may be used.
-(OM 19) The Rite of Election will be celebrated at the Basilica of the National Shrine of Mary, Queen of the Universe at 3:00 p.m.
+9 Sunday First Sunday of Lent Instead of the Nicene Creed, especially during Lent and Easter Time, the baptismal Symbol of the Roman Church known as the Apostles' Creed may be used.
+(OM 19) violet The Rite of Election will be celebrated at the Basilica of the National Shrine of Mary, Queen of the Universe at 2:30 p.m. and 4:30 p.m.
 Parishes of the Diocese of Orlando who are sending Catechumens for Election are to celebrate the Rite of Sending with the Enrollment of Names into the Book of the Elect at a parish liturgy prior to the Rite of Election at the Basilica.
-13 Sunday Second Sunday of Lent Parishes may celebrate the Penitential Rite for candidates preparing to receive the sacraments of confirmation and eucharist or to be received into the full communion of the Catholic Church (RCIA 459-472). violet 19 Saturday Solemnity of Saint Joseph, Spouse of the Blessed Virgin Mary Mass includes Gloria and Creed white 20 Sunday Third Sunday of Lent Celebration of the First Scrutiny (see notes on pg.
-3) violet

-25 Friday Solemnity of the Annunciation of the Lord Mass includes Gloria and Creed (genuflection at "and by the Holy Spirit") white 27 Sunday Fourth Sunday of Lent (Laetare Sunday) rose/ Celebration of the Second Scrutiny (see notes on pg.
-3) violet
+16 Sunday Second Sunday of Lent Parishes may celebrate the Penitential Rite for candidates preparing to receive the sacraments of confirmation and eucharist or to be received into the full communion of the Catholic Church (RCIA 459-472). violet 19 Wednesday Solemnity of Saint Joseph, Spouse of the Blessed Virgin Mary Mass includes Gloria and Creed white 23 Sunday Third Sunday of Lent Celebration of the First Scrutiny (see notes on pg.
+3) violet 25 Tuesday Solemnity of the Annunciation of the Lord Mass includes Gloria and Creed (genuflection at "and by the Holy Spirit) white 30 Sunday Fourth Sunday of Lent (Laetare Sunday) Celebration of the Second Scrutiny (see notes on pg.
+3) rose/violet

-- Colorador (1 and Colorador) (1000 meteor on pg.
-0) VIOICE Apr il 2022 3 Sunday Fifth Sunday of Lent Celebration of the Third Scrutiny (see notes on pg.
+April 2025 6 Sunday Fifth Sunday of Lent Celebration of the Third Scrutiny (see notes on pg.
 3) violet Crosses and images may be veiled on the Fifth Sunday of Lent.
 Crosses are unveiled following the Good Friday Liturgy, while images are unveiled before the beginning of the Easter Vigil.
-10 Sunday Palm Sunday of the Passion of the Lord (Holy Week begins) red Blessing and Distribution of Palms - Three forms are offered for the beginning of the liturgy on this day: the procession, the solemn entrance, and the simple entrance.
+13 Sunday Palm Sunday of the Passion of the Lord (Holy Week begins) red Blessing and Distribution of Palms - Three forms are offered for the beginning of the liturgy on this day: the procession, the solemn entrance, and the simple entrance.
 Masses beginning with either the procession or solemn entrance omit the Act of Penitence.
 The Sign of the Cross and Greeting begin the celebration of the Liturgy.
 While the text of the Gospel for the Procession is included in the Missal, the Book of Gospels should be used.
 N.B.: The Invitation to the Procession "Let us go forth in peace" has a proper response "In the name of Christ, Amen."
 The Passion proclaimed on this day is essential to the liturgy and cannot be omitted.
 It may be proclaimed (either read or chanted) using multiple readers.
 Lay persons are allowed to do any of the parts.
 Red Vestments are worn for both the Procession (cope) and the Eucharist (chasuble) which follows.
 A solemn blessing for the Passion of the Lord is also found in the blessings provided at the end of the "Order of Mass."
-This blessing may also be used on Monday, Tuesday and Wednesday of Holy Week. l 1
+This blessing may also be used on Monday, Tuesday and Wednesday of Holy Week.